-EMSP 2260.03: The Philosophes, the Encyclopédie and Enlightenment Movement that came to be known as Les Lumières in France, the Enlightenment in Britain, Aufklärung in Germany and Illuminismo in Italy.
-The course takes a primary interest in the French philosophes, writers and thinkers who contributed directly to the Encyclopédie, but some considerations will also be given to the movement in these other European countries.
-Course readings will include a nucleus of articles from the Encyclopédie, ou Dictionnaire Raisonné des Sciences, des Arts et des Métiers, whose publication was overseen by Denis Diderot and Jean le Rond d'Alembert from 1751-1772, augmented by a host of other works of major philosophical, scientific, aesthetic, cultural and historical importance.
+EMSP 2260.03: The Philosophes, the Encyclopédie and Enlightenment Movement

+This course explores the range, depth and commitment of the work of several leading figures of the eighteenth-century intellectual movement that came to be known as Les Lumières in France, the Enlightenment in Britain, Aufklärung in Germany, and Illuminismo in Italy.
+The course takes a primary interest in the French philosophes, writers, and thinkers who contributed directly to the Encyclopédie, but some considerations will also be given to the movement in these other European countries.
+Course readings will include a nucleus of articles from the Encyclopédie, ou Dictionnaire Raisonné des Sciences, des Arts et des Métiers, whose publication was overseen by Denis Diderot and Jean le Rond d'Alembert from 1751-1772, augmented by a host of other works of major philosophical, scientific, aesthetic, cultural, and historical importance.